CORPFIN 2501 - Financial Institutions Management

 o Final exam is a closed book exam, covers all topics.
 No minimum mark for the final exam is required to pass the course.

-SubmissionGroup assignment reports should be submitted electronically by 11.59pm on Friday, June 7th week 12 by the group leader.
-The link for the Turnitin Assignment tool have been created for you under the Assignment page entitled “FIM Group Assignment Submission”in the MyUni Canvas site.
+SubmissionGroup assignment reports should be submitted electronically by the group leader.
+The link for the Turnitin Assignment tool has been created for you under the Assignment page entitled “FIM Group Assignment Submission” in the MyUni site.

 Presentation of Assignments